 I am not endeavoring to take on an explanation of the spiritual experience of union, or oneness except to acknowledge that it exists in a place outside of ego.
 Bodynamic sometimes refers to this place as the bigger Me.² I believe we can have blissful, spiritual experiences of oneness while we are physically embodied, but that attaining complete immersion into everything else is not a place a physical body can reside in permanently.
 Our bodies are not permanent.

-For me, the development of the observing ego is what is key to creating a larger awareness of connection between Elena Avila Curanderaourselves and others.
+ourselves and others.
 The observing ego helps me see the bigger picture rather than just my own personal needs.
 It helps me to have some space between my impulses and my actions.
 And, in a dualistic world, I believe this space is where we gain access to that sense of oneness with all life.
 In my experience, being able to contain in my own system two extreme opposites opened up a space inside me where energy could flow at great intensity.
 Holding those opposites at the same time kept me from flipping from one side of duality to its polar opposite.
 One of my teachers, Curandera Elena Avila, expressed this concept beautifully in a poem she wrote.

 Woman That Glows In The Dark